String-sg/str-remarks-copilot/README.md

 > [!WARNING]
-> This repo is not actively maintained except for experimental builds to test features for Remarks Co-Pilot.
+> This repo is not actively maintained except for experimental builds to test features for Remarks Co-Pilot, primarily for vetters flow. <br>
 > For users interested in remarks generation, please see [Remarks Co-Pilot](https://remarkscopilot.vercel.app/) instead.

 # String Remarks Co-Pilot